SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     there’s no need to mark the protocol with the ``class_protocol`` attribute explicitly.

-Protocols are named types, and thus they can appear in all the same places in your code as other named types, as discussed in :ref:`Protocols_UsingProtocolsAsTypes`.
+Protocols are named types, and thus they can appear in all the same places in your code as other named types, as discussed in :ref:`Protocols_ProtocolsAsTypes`.
 However,
 you can't construct an instance of a protocol, because protocols do not actually provide the implementations for the requirements they specify.

-You can use protocols to declare which methods a delegate of a class or structure should implement, as described in :ref:`Protocols_Delegates`.
+You can use protocols to declare which methods a delegate of a class or structure should implement, as described in :ref:`Protocols_Delegation`.

 .. langref-grammar